marketgoo/badger-landing/updates/feature-announcement-extended-date-ranges.md

 With these new date ranges, you'll be able to dive deeper into your data and gain insights that you might have missed before.

 This new feature is going to be a game-changer for all of our users who want to analyze their data over longer periods.
-A feature that was highly requested over the last weeks by the community.
+A feature that was **highly requested** by the community.

 ![](/img/updates/screenshot-2023-02-14-at-15.04.46.png)